-A walk through ensures services are located where the owners would like them, as preferences vary widely, and to make sure that the owner has the opportunity to provide specific guidance on what they want in each room.
-It allows for discussion with the electrical experts on matters or items that require clarification, or questions.
+A walk through ensures services are located where the owners would like them.
+Preferences vary widely so this ensures the owner has the opportunity to provide specific guidance on what they want in each room.
+It allows for discussion with the electrical experts on matters or items that require clarification.

 A standard cavity can house most wiring and plumbing requirements.
 Issues arise more so when the integrity of the thermal and airtight envelope is likely to be breached, or if you are not intending to have a cavity on a SIPs wall.